pygeo/pycmbs/README.md

 For a detailed history of development and versions, please look at CHANGES.md

-License information
+License and copyright information
 -------------------
-see the file LICENSE.md for information of the software terms & conditions of usage and a DISCLAIMER OF ALL WARRANTIES
+see the file COPYRIGHT.md for information of the software terms & conditions of usage and a DISCLAIMER OF ALL WARRANTIES